Organoarsenic chemistry

 Organoarsenic chemistry is the chemistry of compounds containing a chemical bond between arsenic and carbon.
 A few organoarsenic compounds, also called "organoarsenicals," are produced industrially with uses as insecticides, herbicides, and fungicides.
 In general these applications are declining in step with growing concerns about their impact on the environment and human health.
 The parent compounds are arsane and arsenic acid.
-Despite their toxicity, organoarsenic biomolecules are well known.
+Despite the toxicity of arsenic, organoarsenic natural products are well known.

 History

-Surprising for an area now considered of minor importance, organoarsenic chemistry played a prominent role in the history of the field of chemistry.
+Surprising for an area now considered of minor importance, organoarsenic chemistry played a prominent role in chemistry's history.
 The oldest known organoarsenic compound, the foul smelling cacodyl was reported in "cacodyl" (1760) and is sometimes classified as the first synthetic organometallic compound.
 The compound Salvarsan was one of the first pharmaceuticals, earning a Nobel prize for Paul Ehrlich.
 Various other organoarsenic compounds formerly found use as antibiotics (Solarson) or other medical uses.

 Synthesis and classification

 Arsenic typically occurs in the oxidation states (III) and (V), illustrated by the halides AsX3 (X = F, Cl, Br, I) and AsF5.
 Correspondingly, organoarsenic compounds are commonly found in these two oxidation states.